-The ABx strategy is to produce an intermediate rare earth concentrate that can be sold to existing processing plants to increase their production.
-ABx's rare earths are low in radioactive elements and so our concentrates will be attractive to many rare earth processing plants.
+The ABx strategy is to produce a mixed rare earth carbonate that can be sold to existing refineries to increase their production.
+The ABx carbonate will be high in heavy rare earths and low in radioactive elements, which is expected to be attractive to many prospective customers.
+Market discussions with several potential customers endorse this strategy.